nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 The following configuration files are available:

 * :file:`overlay-vendor_hook.conf` - Enables the vendor hooks extension.
-  This file enables the vendor hooks feature and specifies the source file to use.
+  It also specifies the source file to use.
   See :ref:`ot_coprocessor_sample_features_enabling_hooks` for more information.
 * :file:`overlay-logging.conf` - Enables the logging extension.
   This file configures different log levels for the sample, the Zephyr system, and OpenThread.